(Coral Springs, FL)

 Phase 4 – Reversal:

 I received the decision letter on November 16th.
 It is as follows:

 SEPARATION: Whether the claimant was discharged for misconduct connected with work or voluntarily left work without good cause as defined in the statute, persuant to sections 443.101, Florida Statutes.

-CHARGES TO EMPLOYMENT RECORD: Whether benefit payments made to the claimant shall be charged to the employment record of
+CHARGES TO EMPLOYMENT RECORD: Whether benefit payments made to the claimant shall be charged to the employment record of the employer.

 Finding of Fact:

 The claimant began working as a Systems Administrator for the employer, a software development company, in June of 2011.
 The claimant last worked on March 20, 2012.
 The claimant was arrested and charged with ********* on March 21, 2012.
 Effective March 22, 2012 the claimant was separated due to the absences caused by his incarceration.
 As of the date of the hearing on November 14, 2012, the charges remain pending.
 The claimant has plead NOT GUILTY to the charges.